Progress report for ENC20-191

 The first stage of the process (Y1) included conducting a more thorough needs-assessment of technical service gaps specific to perennial crops and cover crops, which was done in collaboration with Green Lands Blue Waters.
 Once those results were complete, we worked with a collaborator, Nate Ayers of Chiwara Permaculture 3LC, to develop a track for K-12 educators.
 The goal of this track is to train K-12 educators to integrate STEM agroforestry curriculum and projects into their classrooms and communities.
 This is done by developing interdisciplinary curriculum that answers six driving questions, accounting for diverse learning styles, is culturally and socially relevant, and based on content from agroforestry leaders.

 The remaining 4 tracks of online courses are in varying stages of development, to be completed and published in Y2, and will be tailored to the needs of 1) Land Conservationists, 2) Water Quality professionals, 3) Technical Service Providers, and 4) Foresters.
+We have learned through feedback that focusing the courses on topics will increase participation.
+For this reason, the courses we will publish are: Climate Change and Agroforestry; Soil Health and Agroforestry; Water Quality and Agroforestry; and a final course focused on Working with People.
 Each of these tracks will include an introductory module that includes the historical, cultural, and social context for agroforestry.
 The remaining modules will cover the environmental and social benefits for specific agroforestry crops and practices as they relate to the specific concerns for the professionals per track, best practices, case studies, and design templates.
 These courses are being developed through the framework of backwards design--making sure to scaffold the information, activities, and support needed to achieve the track objectives.

 Education & Outreach Initiatives